Join us for the Day of the Dead in Guatemala

 More Information?
 Contact us at email@example.com

 Included: Photography instruction, airport pickup, in-country transportation, all hotels (double occupancy–we'll try to match solo travelers).
 Private rooms are available at additional cost.
-We'll have two lunches with a Guatemalan family during our stay in Antigua.
+Included in the cost are 5 breakfasts at the hotel and two lunches with a Guatemalan family during our stay in Antigua.
 Breakfasts are included at the Youth Ranch.
 Lunch ($6) and dinner ($8) are made by the kids.

 You will be picked up at the Guatemala City Airport and transported to our reserved hotel in Antigua for our first day of meet-and-greet and an evening meal.
 We stay October 30 to November 2 at the hotel before we travel onward.
 This gives you time to explore Antigua and take a side trip together for a vista overlooking the town.